A lower bound on the number of edges in DP-critical graphs: Introduction

-For a simple graph $G$ and a positive integer $s$, the {\em multiple} $G^s$ of $G$ is the multigraph obtained from $G$ by replacing each edge $uv \in E(G)$ with $s$ edges joining $u$ and $v$.
-In particular, $G^1=G$.
-A \emph{GDP-forest} is a multigraph in which every block is isomorphic to either $K_n^t$ or $C_n^t$ for some $n$ and $t$.
-(A {\em double cycle} is a graph $C^2_n$.)
+For a graph $G$ and a positive integer $s$, the {\em multiple} $s G$ of $G$ is the multigraph obtained from $G$ by replacing each edge $e \in E(G)$ with $s$ edges joining the endpoints of $e$.
+In particular, $1 G=G$.
+A \emph{GDP-forest} is a multigraph such that for every block $B$, there exist $n$ and $t$ such that $B$ is either a $t K_n$ or a $t C_n$.
+(A {\em double cycle} is a multigraph $2 C_n$.)
 A {\em GDP-tree} is a connected GDP-forest.
 Note that every Gallai tree is also a GDP-tree.
+An example of a GDP-tree is shown in Figure~\ref{fig:Gallai-tree}.

 Theorems~\ref{Ga2} and~\ref{theo:list_Brooks} extend to DP-coloring as follows.